Skip to content

 31. Names and locations of company owned sawmills?

-The company's only sawmill is located in Ebolowa, however, no coordinates are available.
+The company only provides a static image without coordinates for its two sawmills located in Ebolowa and Mbalmayo, however, no coordinates are available.

 32. Number of company-owned pulp and paper mills?